Medina (singer): Personal life

-Medina's father is Chilean, her mother is a Dane that grew up in Malaysia.
+Medina's father is Chilean, her mother is a Dane who grew up in Malaysia.
 She changed her name in 2005 to Medina Danielle Oona Valbak after visiting a numerologist.
 The name "Medina" is not a reference to the Saudi Arabian city of Medina, rather it is a common name in Chile.

-In 2007 she was in a relationship with Samir Soud.
-The coupled had planned to get married, but they broke up in the wake of the success of Medina's first album.
-Shortly after that she had a relationship with dancer Mathias Arvedsen until 2011.
+In 2007, she was in a relationship with Samir Soud.
+The couple had planned to get married, but they broke up in the wake of the success of Medina's first album.
+Shortly after that, she had a relationship with dancer Mathias Arvedsen until 2011.
 She has also dated Danish singer Xander.
 From 2012 to 2014 she dated and lived with Danish singer Christopher, As of 2014 she was in a relationship with model Mikkel Gregers Jensen; they broke up in 2015.

 Medina was confirmed in August 2020 to be expecting her first child with husband Malo Chapsal.
 Medina announced on Instagram in December 2021, that she is expecting her second child with Malo Chapsal, expected to arrive in June 2022.

 During the COVID-19 pandemic, Medina drew controversy for spreading misinformation regarding COVID-19 and its vaccines.
 She posted a story on her Instagram profile in December 2021 which said: "Sick how there are no limits to how much you can lie and misinform people!!!!".